natcap/invest.users-guide/source/en/urban_nature_access.rst

 -  **Urban nature demand:** the amount of urban nature required/demanded by the population in a pixel

--  **Urban nature balance:** the balance between the urban nature supplied to a pixel and what is demanded by the population in that pixel
+-  **Urban nature balance:** the difference between the urban nature supplied to a pixel and what is demanded by the population in that pixel

 Decay Function